CumulusNetworks/docs/content/cumulus-linux-518/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 The default for both APSU and link precoding is `auto`, which maps to the firmware default.

-To show APSU and link precoding configuration, run the `nv show interface <interface-id>` command:
+To show APSU and link precoding information, run the `nv show interface <interface-id>` command:

 ```
 cumulus@switch:~$ nv show interface swp1